Haunted Massachusetts: Ghostly Sites to Visit this Halloween!

 Have you visited any of the haunted locations listed above?
 What other areas have you explored yourself or heard reported paranormal sightings at?

 Addressees & Additional Information

 The Lizzie Borden House is located at: 230 2nd St, Fall River, MA 02721.
-Tours are priced at $15 per adult, $12.50 for seniors and college students, and $8 for kids under aged 15.
+Tours start at $27 per adult.
+Extended tours include a tour of the extra haunted basement.
 Room rates vary based on time of the year and number of rooms booked.
 Visit the Lizzie Borden website to view availability.
 A complimentary tour and a full breakfast is provided with your stay.

 Myles Standish State Forest is located at: 194 Cranberry Rd, Carver, MA 02366.
 Parking is free.
 Visit The Friends of Myles Standish Meet Up page to view a line up of guided hikes offered throughout the year.

 Burial Hill is located on Leyden Street in Plymouth, MA.
 A free parking lot is available.
 To reserve your ghost hunting adventure, visit the Plymouth Night Tour website.

 Old Town Hall is located at: 32 Derby Square, Salem, MA 01970.
 Book your tickets to the annual production of Cry Innocent by visiting the Cry Innocent Salem website.